-Copies of the letter went to James McGovern and Michael Hefter, partners at law firm Hogan Lovells in New York.
-Presumably, these are Fowler’s defense attorneys.
+Copies of the letter went to defense attorneys James McGovern and Michael Hefter, partners at Hogan Lovells in New York.
 Fowler’s arraignment is set for 4:30 p.m. on May 15 at the Southern District Court of New York.

 Fowler was arrested in Arizona on April 30.
 The bond is being posted in New York, because the District of Arizona does not include secured bonds in bail packages.